JJWallis/practical-questions/README.md

 ### Word to Guess Game

-This challenge involved recreating the popular word guessing game Wordle where I had to reveal
+This challenge involved recreating the popular word guessing game Wordle where I had to reveal how accurate each letter was in the user's guess by colouring in each letter displayed in a grid format below the input.

 ### Useful resources